Tony-Gagliardi/L4D/README.md

 A match may consist of:

-- two games with each opposing team choosing the server for one of the two games, decided by the sum of the scores of both games, (also known as "Home/Away"), OR
 - a single game on a neutral server chosen by mutual agreement during match scheduling.

-If opposing teams cannot agree on a neutral server according to these rules, use the Home/Away system.

 See [Section 4: Servers](#section-4-servers) and
 [Section 5: Match schedule](#section-5-match-schedule) for more guidance on